mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/mendix-ip-addresses.md

 ### 2.1 Incoming IP

 This is the IP address of one of Mendix's front-facing web servers.
-This is the IP address your browser connects to when you visit your application in the Mendix Cloud (for example, when you go to `yourapplication.mendixcloud.com`).
+It is the IP address your browser connects to when you visit your application in Mendix Cloud (for example, when you go to `yourapplication.mendixcloud.com`).

-You can retrieve this IP address by performing a DNS lookup for this domain.
-For example, you could  go to http://ping.eu/nslookup/ (not 127.0.0.1).
+You can retrieve this IP address by performing a DNS lookup for the domain.
+To do so, you can use a free DNS lookup service such as http://ping.eu/nslookup/.

 ### 2.2 Outgoing IP {#outgoing}

 This is the IP address other servers see when the Mendix application initiates the connection.
 You normally need to add it to your firewall if you want your Mendix application to contact one of your firewalled servers.

 Mendix uses the following static IP addresses.
-If you need further information, file a support ticket with Mendix Support.
+If you need more information, file a support ticket with Mendix Support.

 #### 2.2.1 Mendix Cloud